Welcome to our community of over 1,600 pediatric hematology/oncology professionals

 By today, SIOP has transformed itself into a truly global, multifaceted organization and is the only global multidisciplinary society entirely devoted to paediatric and adolescent cancer.
 The society has over 1,600 members worldwide including doctors, nurses, other health-care professionals, scientists and researchers.
 Our members are dedicated to increasing knowledge about all aspects of childhood cancer.

-SIOP’s vision is that no child should die of cancer and that cure can be achieved with no or minimal late effects.
+No child should die of cancer and that cure can be achieved with no or minimal late effects.

-- by advocating globally on behalf of patients and families to ensure that every child and adolescentwith cancer has access to state of the art diagnosis, treatment and care
+- By advocating globally on behalf of patients and families to ensure that every child and adolescent with cancer has access to state of the art diagnosis, treatment and care

-- by providing training opportunities for all childhood and adolescent cancer care providers worldwideon the latest clinical and scientific advances through meetings, networking, and educational outreachfor continuing professional development
+- By providing training opportunities for all childhood and adolescent cancer care providers worldwide on the latest clinical and scientific advances through meetings, networking, and educational outreach for continuing professional development

-- by promoting and advancing basic, clinical, and other research, and by supporting collaborativeopportunities and translating scientific discovery to improve the outcomes for children andadolescents with cancer
+- By promoting and advancing basic, clinical, and other research, and by supporting collaborative opportunities and translating scientific discovery to improve the outcomes for children and adolescents with cancer

-- by supporting those caring for children and adolescents with cancer and to provide themwith the best curative and palliative thérapies
+- By supporting those caring for children and adolescents with cancer and to provide them with the best curative and palliative therapies

-- by advocating appropriate long-term follow up for survivors
+- By advocating appropriate long-term follow-up for survivors